bin3xish477/ghast/README.md

 11. Name: `check_for_remote_script`, Level: `WARN`

     - This check looks for a URL in an inline script of a GitHub Action which usually signals the inclusion of a remote script which can be dangerous.

+12. Name: `check_for_upload_download_artifact_action`, Level: `WARN`

+    - This check is essential for identifying any usage of GitHub's upload/download artifact Action, as it can potentially expose your workflow to compromised files.
+For instance, an uploaded artifact might contain a compiled binary from a previous workflow, but this binary could be compromised due to the introduction of malicious dependencies during the compilation phase.
+Consequently, if this tainted binary is executed within another workflow, it could lead to significant security risks.
+To mitigate such risks, it is crucial for users to conduct integrity checks on artifacts before consumption.
+This check serves as a valuable reminder to reinforce this security practice.

+#### Auxiliary Checks

+1. Name: `check_for_codeowners_file` - checks for existence of [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file.

 ### References

 - [Security hardening for GitHub Actions](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions)